kvn219/smartcab/README.md

-# Project 4: Reinforcement Learning
+# Training a Smartcab How to Drive with Reinforcement Learning
-## Train a Smartcab How to Drive
+## A Udacity Project

 ### Install